grem11n/blog/content/post/redesign.md

 Supporting a theme is hard.
 I’m not a web developer.
 I have some idea about CSS and I can use a bunch of examples on the Web to create something on my own, but it takes a lot of effort.
 And this is not the effort I would like to put.

-I’ve inherited the previous theme from a random guy on the Internet.
+I’ve inherited the previous theme from a random guy on the internet.
 I found this theme just like I found the current one.
 I changed a lot of things back then.
 At some point, I made those changes less horrible and decided to contribute back and… Found that the original repository is archived.
 So, I had no choice but just [leave it on GitHub](https://github.com/grem11n/hugo-gentoo-theme).
 Feel free to fork it on your own, since I’m not very interested in developing it further.

 Yet, here are a few things that I wanted to update: